Rocket Science? Networking and External Engagement for Academic Success

 Dr Axèle Giroud is Professor of International Business and Director of the MSc in International Business and Management with the Alliance Manchester Business School, University of Manchester; and Visiting Professor with the University of Gothenburg, Sweden.
 Her main research interests are multinational enterprises' economic and social impact in host countries, inter- and intra-firm linkages, technology and knowledge transfers, and international strategy.
 She was previously President of the Euro-Asia Management Studies Association, and worked as Senior Economic Affairs Officer for the Division on Investment and Enterprise at UNCTAD (United Nations Conference on Trade and Development).
 She has completed a number of reports for major organizations, sits on the editorial board of five academic journals and has published widely.

 Copyright © 2023 Anne-Wil Harzing.
 All rights reserved.
 Page last modified on Fri 5 May 2023 07:59

-Anne-Wil Harzing is Professor of International Management at Middlesex University, London.
+Anne-Wil Harzing is Professor of International Management at Middlesex University, London and visiting professor of International Management at Tilburg University.
+She is a Fellow of the Academy of International Business, a select group of distinguished AIB members who are recognized for their outstanding contributions to the scholarly development of the field of international business.
 In addition to her academic duties, she also maintains the Journal Quality List and is the driving force behind the popular Publish or Perish software program.